odemakov/french-b2-translator/README.md

 - Check that `words.txt` exists and is readable
 - Verify MCP server is properly registered in AI tool
 - Restart AI tool after configuration changes
+- For spaCy issues, ensure French model is properly installed